 Quality iced coffee is something you can make at home—with the right tricks up your sleeve.
-Whether you prefer it on ice, with milk and sugar, or an added flavour shot, these simple hacks will make it easy to say goodbye to the long lineups at your local java stop (and hello to more money in your wallet).
+Whether you prefer it on ice, with milk and sugar, or an added flavour shot, these simple hacks will make it easy for you to stay home (or at the very least, say goodbye to the long lineups at your local java stop and hello to more money in your wallet).

 1. Start making cold brew coffee